Best of

 Most CRMs are built for sales teams.
 They have pipelines, deal stages, and forecast dashboards.
 A solopreneur doesn't need any of that.
 What you need is a place to keep track of the humans in your work life - clients past and present, collaborators, suppliers, the friend who introduced you to the client.
 That's a personal CRM.

-We picked these five based on what real solopreneurs we know actually use.
+We picked these tools based on what real solopreneurs we know actually use.
 None of them needs a sales team to make sense; all of them work for a one-person operation.
 We list ourselves first because we genuinely believe we'd be the right pick for most readers - and we'll explain exactly when we're not.
+Full disclosure: we make Contact Book, so read pick one with that in mind; the other entries are the tools we'd send you to instead, in good conscience.

 Tools we'd recommend for solopreneurs looking at personal CRM.